comancheace/Exo-Arm/README.md

 Work in progress!

-It is an early stage of development!
+It is in a early stage of development!

 All images outside the project are properly linked to the author for copyrights!